Sparkpy/nydrinkmenu/README.md

 1. Vertically scrollable drink selection cards.
 2. A **pending drinks** page.
 3. Push notifications to the waiters (Me and my friend).
+4. Brand Select which changes the available coffee options
+5. Database where the orders are stored.